 Breast Implant Ingredients

-Platinum is the only metal added during the manufacturing process for the silicone gel and shells of breast implants and tissue expanders.
-Scientific evidence supports that the extremely low level of the specific type of platinum used in breast implants that may diffuse through the shell doesn’t represent a significant health risk.7 The US FDA has published a backgrounder on the topic of this type of platinum along with an overview of studies that have been conducted that affirm this ingredient’s safe use.
-They can be found here.
+Scientific evidence supports that the extremely low level of the specific form of platinum used in breast implants and that may diffuse through the shell does not pose a significant health risk.
+The US FDA has published a backgrounder on the topic along with an overview of studies on the topic and has concluded that the risk of platinum toxicity from current generation implants is low.8

 Talk to Your Doctor

 As with any medical procedure, there are risks involved with breast implant surgery.
 It is important for you to have a discussion about these risks with your doctor and/or surgeon so that you have a full understanding of both benefits and risks before undergoing surgery for breast implants.
 It’s also important for you to know that breast implants aren’t expected to last a lifetime, and the longer you have your breast implants, the more likely it will be for you to have them removed, with or without replacement, for any reason.

 Ask your doctor to provide you with the MENTOR® informational booklets at least two weeks prior to surgery to give yourself enough time to read and think about the information before deciding whether to have the surgery.
 Electronic versions of these booklets can be accessed below.
 Once you’ve decided that breast implant surgery is right for you, you will be asked to sign an “Acknowledgement of Informed Decision” statement that confirms you have read and understood the information, and that you have been informed of the benefits and risks of breast implants.
 Make sure all your questions have been answered and you understand the information provided to you before you sign this statement.

 Learn more about breast implant safety: US FDA

 The information we provide here should not replace the important conversations you have with your doctor.

 - Important Information for Woman Considering Breast Implants

 - MENTORPromise Warranty